WHAT IS A city group?

 WILL THERE BE A CURRICULUM?

-No, the weekly gathering will not be a Bible study.
-However, there is freedom for a group to take on its own distinct style.
+The weekly gathering will not be a Bible study.
+There is freedom for a group to take on its own distinct style.
 For example, let’s say that a group really feels that God is speaking to them corporately about holiness, its members might take a month or so and study Leviticus to be of great benefit combined with setting aside time of prayer and fasting.
 The important thing is that the teaching is decided upon in response to what God is saying, either to the leader personally or to the group, with the goal being to see growth in Christ-likeness and effectiveness in mission.

 WHAT WILL MEETINGS LOOK LIKE?